-Give your guests a warm welcome by offering them a festive glass of fizz (set of 6 champagne flutes £49.50) or an on-trend gin cocktail (individual gin glasses £12 each).
-My flutes are an elegant but practical way to serve the bubbles and my new gin glasses in a platinum silver birch branch design will bring out the sparkle at any gathering.
+Give your guests a warm welcome by offering them a festive glass of fizz (set of 6, £49.50) or an on-trend gin cocktail (£12 each).
+My flutes are an elegant but practical way to serve the bubbles and gin glasses in a platinum silver birch branch design will bring out the sparkle at any gathering.

 Time for a tipple

 It’s Christmas, so you’ve spent some extra on the wine and some special non-alocholic drinks.
 Therefore, you’ll want some quality glassware to reflect your well-chosen beverages.
 As a consequence, they’ll taste even better!
-My meadow and floral wine glasses (£49 for a set of 6 or £8.50 individually) look fantastic with deep reds and paler liquids too.
+My meadow wine glasses (set of 6, £49.50 / £9.00 each) look fantastic with deep reds and rose.
 The pattern comes alive, giving your table instant interest.
-Complete the look with one or two of my carafes, (£12 each) which can also be filled with festive foliage or bottle lights.
+Complete the look with one or two of my carafes, (£21 each) which can also be filled with festive foliage or bottle lights.